Documentation Index

 Memory Security

-Encryption keys exist in memory only during encryption/decryption operations:
+Encryption keys exist in memory only during encryption/decryption operations:- Keys are generated on-demand from PIN + salt

 - Keys are not stored in localStorage